RTEMS/rtems-docs/rsb/configuration.rst

   Define a source code package.
 This macro has a number appended.

 ``%patch``:
   Define a patch.
-This macro has a is number appended.
+This macro has a number appended.

 ``%hash``:
   Define a checksum for a source or patch file.